Cost Of Building A House In Kenya

 Cost Of Land For Building A House In Kenya

 Land comes first when you want to build a house.
 The size and location of the land shall depend on the house you want to build.
-In case you already have land for building your house, skip to the next part.
+If you already have land for building your house, skip to the next part.

 Before we go to the average cost of land in Kenya, below are factors that shall determine the average cost of land in Kenya:

 - The location of land determines its cost.
-Land in the city or in a commercial center shall be sold at higher prices than land in a rural location.
-In case you are planning to build a commercial house, then go for land in or near a town or city, however, if you want a residential house then choose a place distant from commercial areas to reduce the cost of land.
+Land in the city or a commercial center shall be sold at higher prices than land in a rural location.
+If you plan to build a commercial house, then go for land in or near a town or city.
+However, if you want a residential house, choose a place distant from commercial areas to reduce the land cost.

-- The size of land – This is common knowledge, the larger the piece of land the higher the price.
+- The size of land – This is common knowledge; the more significant the piece of land, the higher the price.

-- Infrastructure and social amenities available in the area where you want to buy land shall determine the cost.
-For instance, a house that is close to the main road, near a school, hospital, and water, power, and internet supply shall cost higher than a house in a remote place far from basic social amenities.
+- Infrastructure and social amenities available where you want to buy land shall determine the cost.
+For instance, a house close to the main road, near a school, hospital, and water, power, and internet supply shall cost more than a house in a remote place far from basic social amenities.